Inspire others with your passion for health and outdoor education

-This program prepares you to teach Years 7-12 in health and physical education and another teaching area of your choice such as English, geography, history or mathematics.
-You can also pursue a career in outdoor/environmental education centres, adventure tourism and ecotourism.
+This program prepares you to teach Years 7-12 in health and physical education, plus another teaching area of your choice.
+With a double degree, you'll graduate with more options - you can also choose to pursue a career outside of schools, in outdoor and environmental education centres, adventure tourism and ecotourism.

-You’ll complete 80 days of supervised professional experience in Queensland schools, 15 days of wider field experience, and 25 days outdoor environmental fieldwork, including residential camping experiences, in natural environments on the Sunshine Coast and Fraser Island.
+- complete 80 days of supervised professional experience in Queensland schools, 15 days of wider field experience, and 25 days outdoor environmental fieldwork, including residential camping experiences on K'gari-Fraser Island.

-Students complete 80 days of Supervised Professional Experience, completed as full-time blocks, and 15 days of Wider Field Experience.
-The majority of Supervised Professional Experience must be completed in Queensland schools.
+Students complete 80 days of Supervised Professional Experience, completed as full-time blocks, and 75 hours of Wider Field Experience.
+The majority of Supervised Professional Experience is completed in Queensland schools.
 Students must obtain a Blue Card (or link your existing Blue Card to USC) prior to commencing supervised professional experience.
 Applications should be submitted at least 12 weeks prior to the SPE start date.
 View the Blue Card Fact Sheet for further information.
 Blue Cards are free-of-charge for Education students when applying through the School of Education at USC.